 CPE/CMU Credits: 6

-You can use any 64-bit version of Windows, MAC OSX, or Linux as your core operating system that also can install and run VMware virtualization products.
+You can use any 64-bit version of Windows, Apple OSX, or Linux as your core operating system that also can install and run VMware virtualization products.

-It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine will run on your laptop.
+It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine can run on your laptop.
 VMware provides a free tool for Windows and Linux that will detect whether or not your host supports 64-bit guest virtual machines.
-For further troubleshooting, this article also provides good instructions for Windows users to determine more about the CPU and OS capabilities.
+For further troubleshooting, see this article for good instructions for Windows users to determine more about CPU and OS capabilities.
 For Macs, please use this support page from Apple to determine 64-bit capability.

-Please download and install VMware Workstation 10, VMware Fusion 6.0, or VMware Player 6.0 or higher versions on your system prior to class beginning.
+Please download and install VMware Workstation 10, VMware Fusion 6.0, or VMware Player 6.0 or higher versions on your system prior to beginning the course.
 If you do not own a licensed copy of VMware Workstation or Fusion, you can download a free 30-day trial copy from VMware.
-VMware will send you a time-limited serial number if you register for the trial at their Web site.
+VMware will send you a time-limited serial number if you register for the trial on its website.
 VMware Player is a free download that does not need a commercial license.
 Most students find VMware Player adequate for the course.
 Please note that other virtualization software is not supported in the lab environment, and may not successfully run the supplied virtual machines.

 OPTIONAL ITEMS TO BRING TO CLASS